Table of Contents:

 Android has similar limitations.
 Android devices are not guaranteed to have APIs for Google services, and although add-ons exist to bolt on those APIs, they cannot be redistributed, in some cases.
 For services that use GData, there is also an add-on library that can be embedded in the application, but there are no API/ABI guarantees.

 Imposing those limits on which APIs are guaranteed to not change (or change as little as possible in reality) makes it possible for Android and iOS to lower the maintenance costs for the platform, while making it possible to embed libraries into applications allows applications to not be completely limited by the available standard APIs.
 Note also that embedded libraries can only be used by the application embedding it, avoiding inter-application dependencies.
-That is one of the reasons Collabora is suggesting that a set of libraries be specified to be handled as supported.

 How would incompatible changes impact the product and how to handle them?